coyotespike/coyotespike.github.io/_posts/2016-04-18-BlockchainandDIYbio.md

 ### Open access, post-pub peer review

-[PLoS](https://www.plos.org/open-access/), BiorXiv and rXiv are obvious examples. [eLife](https://elifesciences.org/) looks like a wonderful venue.
+[PLoS](https://www.plos.org/open-access/), BiorXiv and rXiv are obvious examples. [eLife](https://elifesciences.org/) and [PeerJ](https://peerj.com/) look like wonderful venues, and [Peerage of Science](https://www.peerageofscience.org/) does free peer reviews and publishing (!).

 In addition, [The Winnower](https://thewinnower.com/) and [Hypothesis](https://hypothes.is/) look like good ways to collect and annotate existing research.

 ### Funding

 [Walacea](https://walacea.com/) and [Experiment.com](https://Experiment.com) both look like excellent sources of crowd-funding, Kickstarter-style.
 There is an art to running a successful crowdfunding campaign, just as there's an art to a successful grant application.
-Maybe the first can lead to the second?
+Maybe the first can lead to the second: maybe some successful crowd-funded experiments can give you the credentials to land a real grant via [Instrumentl](https://www.instrumentl.com/).

 ### A hypothetical work process